If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 EasyShift allows you to connect to “shifts” or work in stores in your local area.
 You can get paid to eat, shop, or otherwise explore your city.
 There are new shifts every day, and you can simply search the map to find and reserve a shift that appeals to you.
 Each shift typically requires less than 15 minutes, and you can earn $4 to $20 per shift.

-You’ll receive payment for your shifts as a direct deposit in your PayPal account approximately 48 hours after the shift is approved.
+You’ll receive payment for your shifts as a direct deposit in your PayPal approximately 48 hours after the shift is approved.

 There is no application process to join EasyShift, and you can work flexible hours to suit your schedule.
 There are also additional “perks” when you complete various shifts.

 GigWalk operates completely through its app.
-You don’t need to log onto a website to fill a timesheet or send any emails.
+You don’t need to log onto a website to fill out a timesheet or send any emails.
 All you need to start earning is the app and a compatible mobile phone.

 You can browse the list of gigs and choose the ones that are of the most interest to you.
 These can take anywhere from a few minutes to a couple of hours, and you can earn $3 up to $100 per gig.